Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### Six Suits

-* An teal suit is added.
+* A teal suit is added.
 * It works identical to the other suits in that you can clue teal cards with teal clues.
 * (This is the first [official variant](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/Rules.md#multicolor-variants).)